kubernetes/kubernetes/v1.0/docs/admin/kube-scheduler.md

 ### Synopsis

-The kubernetes scheduler is a policy-rich, topology-aware, workload-specific function that significantly impacts availability, performance, and capacity.
+The Kubernetes scheduler is a policy-rich, topology-aware, workload-specific function that significantly impacts availability, performance, and capacity.
 The scheduler needs to take into account individual and collective resource requirements, quality of service requirements, hardware/software/policy